tommy-russoniello/deon/README.md

 Open the directory in your browser or use a simple web server to host.

-## Building for Production

-Add `pro` to the build command arguments, like this `./build pro` to build the production version of the project.
-This swaps out the `env-dev.html` for the `env-pro.html` for setting up variables.

 ## Contributing

  * Contributions will be subject to code review before being considered.